VII Corps (United Kingdom)

-VII Corps was an army corps of the British Army active in the First and Second World Wars.
-In the early part of the Second World War it was part of the defence forces of the United Kingdom, and later acted as a shadow formation for deception purposes.
+The VII Corps was an army corps of the British Army active in the First and Second World Wars.
+In the early part of the Second World War, it was part of the defence forces of the United Kingdom, and later acted as a shadow formation for deception purposes.

 Prior to the First World War

-In 1876 a Mobilisation Scheme was published for the forces in Great Britain and Ireland, including eight army corps of the 'Active Army'.
+In 1876, a Mobilisation Scheme was published for the forces in Great Britain and Ireland, including eight army corps of the 'Active Army'.
 The '7th Corps' was to be headquartered at York, formed from Irish and English militia.
-In 1880 its order of battle was as follows:
+In 1880, its order of battle was as follows: